donders-research-data-management/rdm-wiki/en/development/access-control-policy.md

 ### for access to the User object

-- Allow user can read their own profile:
+- Allow user to read the attibutes of their own profile:

 ```
 Allow access to resource User